Orion (mythology): Homer and Hesiod

-Orion is mentioned in the oldest surviving works of Greek literature, which probably date back to the 7th or 8th century BC, but which are the products of an oral tradition with origins several centuries earlier.
+Orion is mentioned in the oldest surviving works of Greek literature, which would probably date back to the 7th or 8th century BC, but which are the products of an oral tradition with origins several centuries earlier.
 In Homer's Iliad Orion is described as a constellation, and the star Sirius is mentioned as his dog.
 In the Odyssey, Orion is essentially the pinnacle of human excellence in hunting: Odysseus sees him hunting in the underworld with a bronze club, a great slayer of animals.
 In some legends Orion claims to be able to hunt any animal in existence.
 He is also mentioned as a constellation, as the lover of the Goddess Dawn, as slain by Artemis, and as the most handsome of the earthborn.
 In the Works and Days of Hesiod, Orion is also a constellation, one whose rising and setting with the sun is used to reckon the year.